 The IRS allows three methods for determining the cost basis—First In First Out (FIFO), Average Cost, and Specific Lot Identification.
 The Average Cost (or "Average Basis") method, which is commonly used, requires you to determine the average cost per share—total dollars invested divided by the total number of shares held, and shares held longest in the account are considered to be sold first.
 (The other methods are discussed later.)

 T. Rowe Price uses the Average Cost method to calculate your cost basis.
 You may select a cost basis method to use for covered shares.
 If you take no action, the default method used for all mutual fund shares by T. Rowe Price is Average Cost.
 For covered shares, this information is reported to the IRS on Form 1099-B. For noncovered shares (mainly mutual fund shares acquired before 2012), we include this information, if available, on Form 1099-B (mailed in January) for your convenience.
 In all cases, you will need to keep copies of your year-end statements and confirmations to accurately calculate your cost basis, and you are responsible for its accuracy.
 Cost Basis Regulations apply to Form 1099-B for mutual funds.

 - Determining Tax Due—Stock Funds

 - Determining Tax Due—Bond Funds

-- Using the Specific Identification Method and Other Information
+- Using the Specific Lot Identification Method and Other Information

-The Average Cost, single-category approach is detailed in the accompanying table.
-Table I assumes an initial investment of $10,000 made at the end of 2008, two additional investments of $1,000, and all dividends and capital gains reinvested.
+The Average Cost approach is detailed in Table I, which assumes an initial investment of $10,000 made at the beginning of 2011, two additional investments of $1,000, and all dividends and capital gains reinvested.
 Such reinvestments are included in your cost basis.